alexkahn/jats/README.md

 This application assumes a modern python development environment that
 includes:

-Python 3.6, virtualenv, pip, etc. Installing python 3 now means getting the others by default but it is the onus of the user to create a virtual environment tied to python 3.
+Python 3.6 and Pipenv.

-The other main environmental dependency is Node.js version 6.x.
+The other main environmental dependency is Node.js version 8.x.

 Database: Postgres 9.5